Gold is on fire, but the smartest way to get in is via gold ETFs

 With money markets wavering, gold’s glitter has become brighter for investors.
 Its sturdy existence has inspired more confidence than a volatile economy.

 Ask the central banks of the world, many of which have mopped up 668 tonnes of gold in all, in 2019, the highest since 2000, according to the World Gold Council.

-RBI, India’s central bank, was among them, with its gold reserves increasing from $25.16 billion in August 2019 to $37.6 billion as of January 2021.
+RBI reported India Gold Reserves at 41.338 USD bn in Feb 2022, with its gold reserves increasing from $39.87 billion in Jan 2022.
 Beefing up gold reserves is traditionally done to reduce reliance on the US dollar as a reserve asset by central banks.

 With the covid-19 pandemic striking the world in March 2020, stock markets across the globe witnessed a huge plunge.
 In fact, right after the first case of the virus was detected in China in January 2020, gold prices shot up by 38% to Rs.
 38,694 per 10 grams.
 Gold has time and again turned out to be a safe haven for investors, during economic uncertainty, be it for any geopolitical reason.